Jagannath: Attributes

 In the Jagannath tradition, he has the attributes of all the avatars of Krishna/Vishnu.
 This belief is celebrated by dressing him and worshipping him as different avatars on special occasions.
 The Puranas relate that the Narasimha Avatar of Vishnu appeared from a wooden pillar.
 It is therefore believed that Jagannath is worshipped as a wooden murti or Daru Brahma with the Shri Narasimha hymn dedicated to the Narasimha Avatar.
 Every year in the month of Bhadra, Jagannath is dressed and decorated in the form of the Vamana avatar of Vishnu.
 Jagannath appeared in the form of Rama, another avatar of Vishnu, to Tulsidas, who worshipped him as Rama and called him Raghunath during his visit to Puri in the 16th century.

 Sometimes one regards him as one of the avatars (incarnations) of Krishna (i.e., Buddha-Jagannath) or Vishnu (i.e., Vamana).
 His name does not appear in the traditional Dashavatara (ten avatars) of Vishnu, though in certain Odia literature, Jagannath has been treated as the avatar of Krishna, as a substitute for or the equivalent of the avatar Buddha from Dashavatara.

 Tantric deity

 Outside Vaishnava tradition, Jagannath is considered the epitome of Tantric worship.
 The symmetry in iconography, the use of mandalas and geometric patterns in its rites support the tantric connection proposal.

 Jagannath is venerated as Bhairava or Shiva, the consort of the goddess Vimala, by Shaivites and Shakta sects.
 The priests of Jagannath Temple at Puri belong to the Shakta sect, although the Vaishnava sect's influence predominates.
-As part of the triad, Balabhadra is also considered to be Shiva and Subhadra, a manifestation of Durga.
+As part of the triad, Balabhadra is also considered to be Shiva and Subhadra, a manifestation of Parvati (or her warrior avatar Durga).
 In the Markandeya Purana the sage Markandeya declared that Purushottama Jagannath and Shiva are one.
 Jagannath in his Hathi Besha or Gaja Besha (elephant form) has been venerated by devotees like Ganapati Bappa of Maharashtra as Ganesha.